LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Experiment

 \subsection{Evaluation of Model Efficiency}

-It can be seen from the Table \ref{evaluation_of_model_efficiency} that the proposed model, whether it is the basic version or the enlarged version, has smaller parameters and model sizes than other models.
+It can be seen from the table \ref{evaluation_of_model_efficiency} that the proposed model, whether it is the basic version or the enlarged version, has smaller parameters and model sizes than other models.
 In addition, the FLOPs of the proposed basic version of the model is also the smallest.
 Therefore, the proposed model can be applied in a variety of hardware performance-limited scenarios.
-However, the proposed model still has shortcomings, that is, the FPS is not the highest, which is what we need to improve in the next step.
+However, the proposed large model has shortcomings; specifically, its FPS is not the highest, which is an aspect we aim to improve in the next step.